-In summary, a combination of unique chemical properties of seawater carbonate combined with shared physical ocean processes explain the coherence and scaling in the uptake and storage of both CO2 and heat in the ocean, which is the basis for the carbon-heat nexus (high confidence).
-In this way the processes of the ocean carbon – heat nexus help understand the quasi-linear and path independence of properties of TCRE, which forms the basis for the ZEC (Section 5.5) (medium confidence).
+In summary, a combination of unique chemical properties of seawater carbonate combined with shared physical ocean processes explain the coherence and scaling in the uptake and storage of both CO2 and heat in the ocean, which is the basis for the carbon–heat nexus (high confidence).
+In this way, the processes of the ocean carbon-heat nexus help understand the quasi-linear and path independence of properties of TCRE, which forms the basis for the zero emissions commitment (ZEC; Section 5.5) (medium confidence).
 Future projections under low or no mitigation indicate with high confidence that carbon chemistry and warming will strengthen the positive feedback to climate change by reducing ocean carbon uptake, and medium confidence that ocean circulation may partially compensate that positive feedback by slightly increasing anthropogenic carbon storage.
 Increasing ocean warming and stratification may decrease exchanges between the surface and subsurface ocean, which could reduce the path independence of TCRE, though this effect can be partially counterbalanced regionally by increasing circulation associated with increasing winds (low confidence).

 [END CROSS-CHAPTER BOX 5.3]